munna9/devops-codes/seo-service/README.md

 Remove Deployed seo-service container by referring data bag item seo-service of services data bag.

 1. Loads data bag referred by vault_name and app_name.
-1. Container stopped and removed after deregistering from ELB if defined.
+1. Container is stopped and removed after deregistering from ELB if defined.
 1. It removes images from the host.

 ## Maintainers